Road to the Olympics: Love of speed skating passed from father to sons

 Pete Kooreman received some attention in 1990 in West Michigan as a local minister with a love for the sport.
 At the time, he mentioned that he had some children that were interested in it.

-That interest has blossomed into lead roles in the U.S. Olympic Team that will be traveling to PyeonChang for the 2018 Winter Olympics.
+That interest has blossomed into lead roles in the U.S. Olympic Team that will be traveling to PyeongChang for the 2018 Winter Olympics.

 Matt Kooreman is the head coach of the U.S. long track team.